RoboticRaven/horcrux-demonstrator/README.md

 - Proceed with instructions given in chapter ``3.1 Project setup``.

 ### OPTION II: Download our fully prepared ova-based virtual machine:
+	- project folder is on the desktop,
+	- username: max,
+	- password: muster
+	- use firefox, bookmarks for relevant endpoints have already been added to the toolbar
-- Proceed with instructions given in chapter ``3.2 Run the code``. (project folder is on the desktop, username: max, password: muster)
+- Proceed with instructions given in chapter ``3.2 Run the code``.

 ### OPTION III: Manual setup
 #### 2.II.1.
 Environment setup